Direct DRS Connection

 Network Connection

-To connect the DRS Ethernet port to the computer, we highly recommend installing a HUB/Switch in order to be able to add additional Ethernet sensors easily (FA30, DFF1, etc…) and to be able to monitor and troubleshoot network traffic (by looking at the activity LED of the HUB):
+To connect the DRS Ethernet port to the computer, we highly recommend installing a HUB/Switch in order to be able to add additional Ethernet sensors easily (such as a network sounder) and to be able to monitor and troubleshoot network traffic (by looking at the activity LED of the HUB):

-Connect GPS, Heading and optional additional instruments to the computer using one or multiple COM ports (through a USB to Serial adapter if needed) or through NMEA2000 via the Actisence NGT1 Gateway.
+Connect GPS, Heading and optional additional instruments to the computer using one or multiple COM ports (through a USB to Serial adapter if needed) or through NMEA2000 via the Actisence NGT-1 or NGX-1 Gateway.

 Important information regarding heading: If you want to overlay radar on the chart, acquire ARPA targets or use the North-Up Orientation of the Radar WorkSpace, you have to provide Heading to TimeZero.
 For reliable ARPA, the heading refresh rate must be 10Hz or more (the heading sentences must be received 10 times per second or more).
 If TimeZero only receives heading once per second, ARPA reliability is not guaranteed.